JimW/grunt-template-webflow-angularJS/README.md

 >>####mockmeUp
 Specifies elements that should be discarded during import into the Angular App.
 >>####directive
 After processing any child elements of an elements with a class of 'directive', all child elements will be removed and the element type will be replaced by the specified directive name, as defined by it's ID.
-This is necessary because webflow current does not allow the specification of directives in any other way that I could find.
+This is necessary because webflow currently does not allow the specification of directives in any other way that I could find.
 >>####template
 Specifies a hierarchy of elements whose children will all be saved into a seperate partial html file, to be used by angular.
 The name of this partial html file is specied by it's id.